Page compiled from visits to the city. Porto is not in the

 station.
 ALSA, Internorte

-including their Eurolines
+including their Eurolines international services, Autna services

-suburban places served is here.
+suburban places served is here., UNIR and

 João de Deus metro

-Parque das Camelias (Rua de Augusto Rosa) - AV Feirense,
+Parque das Camelias (Rua de Augusto Rosa) - UNIR,- outdoor bus station in an

-Polo Universitário - Rodonorte - next to the metro station
+Polo Universitário - UNIR, Rodonorte - next

-of the same name to the north of the city centre.
-Weekdays only
+to the metro station of the same name to the north of the city

-service to various small towns.
-Also used by some Rede-Expressos
+north and east.
+Also used by some Rede-Expressos services

 Terminal Intermodal Campanhã